 For traditional asset classes managed by AXA IM Core, AXA IM uses its Q2 methodology described above which mainly relies on ESG scores provided by MSCI and is applied to all corporate and sovereign issues.
 MSCI incorporates controversies analyses in its ESG Rating model.
-On top of that, in on our AXA IM ESG Standards policy, we take into account severe controversies, reflecting events in which the issuer has had a material negative impact on E, S or G factors, for which we rely on Sustainalytics' Controversies Research methodology and internal qualitative analyses.
-We furthermore avoid investing in issuers with a low ESG score13 and in those facing severe controversies, for which we rely on both external and internal analysis.
+On top of that, AXA IM ESG Standards policy take into account severe controversies, reflecting events in which the issuer has had a material negative impact on E, S or G factors, for which we rely on Sustainalytics' Controversies Research methodology and internal qualitative analyses.
+Furthermore, we avoid investing in issuers with a low ESG score14 and in those facing severe controversies, for which we rely on both external and internal analysis.